Peter Dutton: 2025 federal election

 Dutton led the Liberal-National Coalition to the 2025 election.
 He ran what was considered by numerous commentators to be a poor campaign, and was beset by policy blunders and gaffes.
 Early in the campaign, Dutton walked back an election pledge to restrict work-from-home arrangements for public servants and sack 41,000 Canberra-based public servants, conceding that he had "made a mistake".
 At the election on 3 May, the Coalition suffered its worst ever defeat at a federal election and was reduced to just 43 seats in the House of Representatives, with Labor winning 94.
 Dutton lost his own seat of Dickson, with Labor challenger Ali France defeating him on her third attempt.
 Going into the election, Dutton held Dickson on an extremely marginal 1.7 percent.
 However, he lost over seven percent of his primary vote from 2022 and was defeated on a swing of 7.7 percent after all preferences were distributed.
 It was the third time since Federation that a major-party leader had lost their own seat, and the first time an Opposition Leader had been defeated in their own seat.

 In his concession speech, Dutton accepted responsibility for the party's defeat.
-His defeat was compared to the loss of the Canadian Conservative Party in the 2025 Canadian federal election held earlier that week, with both results being ascribed to a rise of hostile sentiment toward US President Donald Trump that had a negative effect on conservative parties worldwide.
+His defeat was compared to the loss of the Conservative Party of Canada in the 2025 Canadian federal election held earlier that week, with both results being ascribed to a rise of hostile sentiment toward US President Donald Trump that had a negative effect on conservative parties worldwide.
 Parallels were also drawn from Dutton to Canadian Conservative party leader Pierre Poilievre, who also lost his own seat.

 On 7 May, Dutton spoke publicly for the first time since his election defeat.
 He stated that he planned to make a "graceful exit" from politics, but declined to comment on who should replace him as leader of the Liberal Party.
 Dutton's deputy Sussan Ley defeated Angus Taylor in a leadership election to succeed him as leader.
 After serving for almost 24 years in the Australian House of Representatives, Dutton is eligible for a pension of approximately $258,000 a year.

+In January 2026, it was revealed that Dutton had delayed the public release of the Liberal Party's internal review of the election campaign, after alleging that it contained defamatory material.
+Leaked portions of the review were highly critical of Dutton's campaigning.

 Political positions

 Dutton is aligned with the "National Right" faction of the Liberal Party, which he led and was considered the pre-eminent member of.
 He has been described as a right-wing populist, with some of his positions being compared to those of Donald Trump and Trumpism, leading to him being mockingly dubbed "Temu Trump" by some media outlets.
 Dutton is opposed to an Australian republic.
-In December 2018, Dutton told Sky News that for the prior seventeen years he had regarded "parliament as a disadvantage for sitting governments".
+In December 2018, Dutton told Sky News Australia that for the prior seventeen years he had regarded "parliament as a disadvantage for sitting governments".